int128/ghcp/README.md

 Features:

 - Commit files to a repository
-- Fork a repository and commit files to the forked repository (for a pull request)
+- Fork a repository and commit files to the forked repository
+- Create a pull request
 - Upload files to the GitHub Releases